Editor’s note: This is the third article in a series about musicals both the popular and the little known shows.

 They often originate from Disney movies or the lives of historical figures (Hamilton) or from your favorite book or movie.

-However, for those who are interested, there is an entire world of musical theatrefrom Broadway to Off-Broadway, with varying different styles in tone and character growth and of course, themes.
+However, for those who are interested, there is an entire world of musical theatre; from Broadway to Off-Broadway, with varying different styles in tone and character growth and of course, themes.
 What moral or lesson are the playwrights trying to get across by telling their story (provided they are not writing musicals to make loads of money)?

 Now, musical theatre’s history is so vast and complicated, I couldn’t possibly begin to discuss or analyze every musical in an article of rational length.
 So today, I’d like to discuss the similarities and differences between two musicals, Dear Evan Hansen and Natasha, Pierre and the Great Comet of 1812.
 I want to unpack why one sky-rocketed into the popular consciousness and try to answer which musical is better or does that even matter.